 I can’t always get to my computer and write when I’d like to.
 It’s not always possible for me to pull out my phone and take notes.

-And whenever I have some time where I don’t need to focus completely on the task at hand.
+Whenever you have some time where you don’t need to focus completely on the task at hand, you can purposefully train your thoughts towards a piece you need to write.

 1. Check the Content Calendar